Frequently Asked Questions - Teddy Bear Repairs

 Return postage is extra.
 Please remember that although your bear without his stuffing and possibly a limb missing may well be small thin and lightweight when you send him, chances are that he will go home considerably bigger, fatter and may need to travel in a larger box.
 This will sometimes mean that his return postage is higher because of the extra weight.

-No, unfortunately not, although rarely a day passes without us being asked to do this (please don't...you wouldn't email your doctor to give you a diagnosis - would you?)
-Even a good photograph of the bear cannot always tell the whole story because it is still impossible to know exactly how damaged a bear may be (or not), how a bear is constructed, exactly what needs doing and how much (or little) work - and thus cost - might be involved.
-Our price guide will go some way towards giving you an idea.
+No, almost always not, although rarely a day passes without us being asked to do this (please don't...you wouldn't email your doctor to give you a diagnosis - would you?)
+Even a good photograph of the bear cannot always tell the whole story because it is still impossible to know exactly how damaged a bear may be (or not), how a bear is constructed, whether any components have been glued in the past, exactly what needs doing and how much (or little) work - and thus cost - might be involved.
+Our price guide will go some way towards giving you an idea of the cost of most common repairs.

 Payment can be by bank transfer, cheque, postal order or cash if collecting person.
 Details will be given on request.
 This website does not take direct payments and we don't have facilities for taking card payments directly.